jbtek/Test/README.md

   );
 });

-//We need to implement this for any api workings... self.addEventListener('fetch', function(event) {
+### We need to implement this for any api workings...
+self.addEventListener('fetch', function(event) {
     event.respondWith(
         caches.match(event.request).then(function(response) {